 Tourism and Vacation

 If England and France went in a tourism contest, the latter would take the trophy.
 However, things might get a little tighter when the competition narrows down to their capitals.

 Trust me; it’s quite hard to decide on a London vs Paris vacation.
 In a report by MasterCard, London was the second city globally that recorded the highest number of tourists after Bangkok.
 Paris came in third.

 London had 20 million foreign visitors compared to Paris’ 18 million.
 Regarding tourism revenue, tourists tend to spend more in the English capital than in Paris.

-However, it’s crucial to note that Paris hosts three of the top ten most-visited attraction sites while London has non, on the top ten list.
-Most visitors who go to London are mostly on a business-related venture rather than just taking some time off to explore the world.
+However, it’s crucial to note that Paris hosts three of the top ten most-visited attraction sites while London has none, on the top ten list.

 Trip Duration in the Two Cities

 When planning for a trip, one of the main concerns is whether the trip duration will be ideal and worthwhile.
 Both London and Paris have several attractions that would render any time short for an impeccable experience.